mani-language/Mani/docs/api/sockets.md

 Sockets are a really handy feature of most languages.
 As many people use sockets in their projects, we added them to ours.

+> Websockets cannot be used at the same time as sockets!

 ### How to import
 ~~~ mani
     load "sockets";